-Benefits of having a skin biopsy?
+Benefits of having a skin biopsy

 Skin biopsies are performed to help with the diagnosis of your skin condition.
-Sometimes, different skin conditions can look similar to the naked eye so additional information is required.
-This is obtained by looking at the structure of the skin under the microscope after the cells have been stained with special coloured dyes.
+Sometimes, occurs:

-There are two situations in which this usually occurs:
+This is obtained by looking at the structure of the skin under the microscope.
+There are two situations in which this usually

 - To distinguish between different types of rashes or skin lesions.
-Your dermatologist may be considering a number of possible diagnoses and the skin biopsy provides additional information in this process. - The dermatologist suspects you have a skin cancer.
+Your Dermatologist may be considering several possible diagnoses, and the skin biopsy provides additional information in this process - The Dermatologist suspects you have a skin cancer.
 A biopsy is taken to confirm that the skin cancer is present.
-The biopsy may also give information on the type of skin cancer, which may determine the best treatment.
+The biopsy may also give information on the type of skin cancer, which may determine the best treatment